Do you want to be the teacher that significantly transforms our children’s lives?

 We want our teachers to concentrate on what they do best - teach.
 We have clear, consistent behaviour systems and every teacher has their own classroom.
 Our teachers plan the curriculum together allowing them to share expertise as well as the workload.
 This enables our teachers to retain autonomy in planning to meet the needs of their classes thereby developing a creative approach to teaching and learning.
 Our pupils will strike you with their confidence, respectful and caring matter.
 Together teaching and support staff form part of a vibrant, inclusive team which is helping to change our pupils’ lives.

-We are seeking talented, passionate key stage 1 and 2 teachers who truly wish to inspire our pupils to realise their goals.
-The role at Allhallows Primary Academy will enable you to work with like-minded colleagues who share your goals and ambitions.
+We are seeking a talented, passionate KS2 teacher who truly wish to inspire our pupils to realise their goals.
+The role at High Halstow Primary School will enable you to work with like-minded colleagues who share your goals and ambitions.
 All of our academies are developing and there will be plenty of opportunities for promotion and development.
 You will contribute to leading and shaping the vision and future of our school.

 Do you want a real challenge and to progress your career with colleagues who are just as ambitious?
 Would you like to be recognised professionally for your achievements and have access to a plethora of professional development opportunities?